Ebrima Y. Jallow

 • Statistical process control.

-• Process Capability analysis.
+• Process Capability Analysis.

 When the road comes to an end, change directions and you will pass through